omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- add more filters to schedule for all athletes and edit schedule for all athletes views.
+  - can add filters for only workouts that were assigned by this coach
+  - can add functionality for only athletes in a certain group with this workout
+- add 'or user.gym_owner == instance.current_user.athlete.gym_owner' to all templates authentication
+- add confirmed (default=False) field to coach/athlete/gym owner models
+  - if coach adds an athlete it will add them to the coach so the coach can start writing workouts
+    - nothing will show up on the athletes side until they accept the request
+    - once request is accepted, change confirmed field to True and show all workouts coach has written for them.
 - create 'tags' button on workout detail page that you can click
   - will show you all movement and classification tags on that workout
 - when a coach removes an athlete, send a notification to the athlete